'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 He lives in Sumner, Miss., where the two men who killed Till were tried and acquitted by an all-white jury, only to confess to the killing when they sold their story to Look Magazine months later.
 Whitten's father was one of the defense lawyers.

-John Whitten was 7 at the time, and still sticks with the version of the story he learned back then.
+John Whitten was 7 at the time and still sticks with the version of the story he learned back then.

 "Fella who came down here and got in trouble — overstepped his bounds to a degree some folks thought," says Whitten.
 "And they cured him of his problems."

-Whitten sees no reason to commemorate Till's murder.
+Whitten sees no reason to commemorate Till's slaying.

 "I think all these folks are stirring crap up," he says.
 "Every day, somebody's dragging up the race card.
 Somebody saying we have racial disparity here.
 If nobody would stir that damn pile of stuff up, it wouldn't stink."